 There is no tax nor NI free amount for those who did not join on or after 4th October 2018 or those who have had a break in membership of over 52 weeks.

 The BEA annual assessment cannot be deferred until later in the tax year when final information on taxable benefits provided to the employee is reported on Form P11D.
 It is an assessment made on the basis of information available at the start of the tax year.

 Employers must keep a record of the basic earnings assessment (BEA) in case it is required in the course of any compliance work by HMRC.

 HMRC does not stipulate the format of these records, but they must contain sufficient information to show how the individual’s basic earnings assessment has been calculated.
 Checking the information will form part of HMRC’s normal compliance work.

 As an aide to UK employers who continue to operate An employer Child Care Voucher Scheme (CCV), PAYadvice.UK have made available an excel based calculator which may be used for individual or multiple assessments where the employer considers this is suitable for their BEA needs.

 If you have any suggestions or comments, please do contact PAYadvice.UK in aiding development and expansion of these tools.

 Help support PAYadvice.UK

-If you have found this resource useful and you would like to make a donation to help support PAYadvice.UK in keeping the payroll industry up to date with the latest news on legislation changes – please feel free to do so:
+If you have found this resource useful and you would like to buy us a coffee or make a donation to help support PAYadvice.UK in keeping the payroll industry up to date with the latest news on legislation changes – please feel free to do so: